 1. What do I need to know before joining an accelerator in Taiwan?
 What is AppWorks doing to help founders make the most out of the accelerator?

 Currently, up to six hours of online and offline sessions per week are provided, ranging from office hours with AppWorks Partners to meetings with mentors and peer founders from all over the region.
-Such meetings include founder mentoring sessions with veterans of the technology industry who have launched startups from zero to one, and even listed several IPOs.
+Such meetings include founder mentoring sessions with veterans of the technology industry who have launched startups from zero to one and even listed several IPOs.
 You can rest assured that you will get to meet investors, journalists, corporate executives, and other partners who can make a positive impact on your founder journey through our hybrid activities.

 If you’d like to leverage AppWorks to test out the Taiwan market or set up a technical team, we can provide suitable introductions to our network through online activities.
 However, based on our experience, we recommend that founders invest the necessary time and effort to personally understand Taiwan’s market and environment if you are interested in doing business in the country.

-We believe that AI and blockchain are based on the good foundation that the internet has built, and the extended data applications and the decentralized model will be a huge disruption that founders must leverage in the next decade.
-As the web3 industry starts to enter mass adoption, it requires infrastructures to seamlessly facilitate increasingly everyday transactions and activities.
+On the other hand, as the web3 industry starts to enter mass adoption, it requires infrastructure to seamlessly facilitate increasingly everyday transactions and activities.
 Meanwhile, applications for the web3 industry will speed up the process of onboarding end users.
 New primitives such as DAOs and protocols will completely disrupt the way people structure and run organizations from finance to entertainment to commerce—and this will all be done by leveraging the open, decentralized, permissionless, and trustless nature of blockchains.
 The time to build is now.

 3. How can AppWorks Accelerator help a web3 founder?

-As our web3 ecosystem has grown, so have the opportunities for partnerships, knowledge exchange, and founder-to-founder support—all critical for entrepreneurs building in this network and community-driven space:
+As our web3 ecosystem has grown, so have opportunities for partnerships, knowledge exchange, and founder-to-founder support—all critical for entrepreneurs building in this network and community-driven space:

 As one of the most flourishing web3 founder communities in the region, we can help support founders working on web3 products who want to learn the ins and outs of entrepreneurship through introductions of resources and connections in the startup ecosystem.
-Moreover, founders can learn together with fellow founders as driven as you about tokenomics, DAO, and community-building.
+Moreover, founders can learn together with fellow founders as driven as you about tokenomics, DAOs, and community-building.

 In web3, startups developing on the right public chain and working with the right partners can help create synergies and accelerate scaling.
-Within the AppWorks web3 ecosystem, almost 100 teams have developed their products on various public chains, including Ethereum, Solana, Cosmos, and so on.
+Within the AppWorks web3 ecosystem, almost 100 teams have developed their products on various public chains, including Ethereum, Cosmos, and so on.
 If you are a founder building on these chains, you can always find a connection within our ecosystem.

 AppWorks is proactively building a vibrant ecosystem for web3 startups to explore and connect with each other.
 We are one of the investors in the public chain Flow, developed by Dapper Labs, the creator of CryptoKitties and NBA Top Shot.
 If you are interested in developing a new business model on Flow or the chance to talk to various stakeholders in the Flow ecosystem, you can receive more direct resources and support from AppWorks and Flow’s collaboration.
-Founders building things on Flow Chain will be able to enjoy support from Dapper / Flow Team with Flow token grants.
+Founders building things on Flow Chain will be able to enjoy support from the Dapper / Flow Team with Flow token grants.

 At the same time, AppWorks builds partnerships with essential development tools, platforms, and cloud services such as Animoca Brands, Alchemy, and AWS to make sure that blockchain startups gain adequate support to grow.